 This effect is achieved when all other nutrients are available in excess, but Nitrogen is supplemented at a controlled rate.
 This approach is often done by dosing less N in the water column, but using a rich substrate, which serves as a backup store for N. We do not want N to bottom out completely as this leads to stunting/stop of growth.

 The other advantage of using controlled Nitrogen levels is that it gives tighter growth forms and shorter inter-node distance for some stem plants.
 This is particularly desirable for the aquascaping crowd which want to control plant bushes by trimming to match hardscape contours.
+This is the main reason most competition scapes in hardscape focused competitions use leaner dosing regimes.
 Slowing down growth rates often also mean more stability for the tank overall, as there is less trimming/replanting, slower overcrowding - which are very common issues for aquarists.

 If you are intending to farm plants at maximum speed, high N levels will achieve that goal.
 Whereas if your goal is aquascaping and controlling the aesthetic sizing and form of plants, and deep reds for coloured plants, going the N limited route will be more advantageous.